-I am a big proponent of making educational material I create freely available.
-I encourage the use of these materials for self-taught learning and to used and remixed for others to use for their own teaching.
+I am a big proponent of freely sharing knowledge.
+I especially enjoy breaking down complex topics and presenting them in fun and engaging ways.
 Topics range from statistical analysis, modeling, cloud computing, machine learning, biology, data management, computational reproducibility, and general R & Python programming.

-- Talk and workshop on using biodiversity and natural history museum databases - This is a talk and workshop that focuses on introducing R users to natural history and biodiversity databases, we further work through an exploratory analysis in R using the Neotoma database.
+- Using Biodiversity and Natural History Museum Databases - This is a talk and workshop that focuses on introducing R users to natural history and biodiversity databases, we further work through an exploratory analysis in R using the Neotoma database.

-- The Data Science of Shape Using Momocs - This tutorial explores using the Momocs R package for doing 2D morphometric analysis.
+- The Data Science of Shape Using Momocs - This tutorial explores the use of the Momocs R package for doing 2D morphometric analysis.

 - How to Fully Explore Your Clustering Results using ggplot and kohonen R packages - This tutorial using the Titanic Survival dataset as a basis to learn clustering using Self Organizing Maps (SOM).
 The focus is on how to visualize the results to ensure full understanding behind the clustering algorithm.

-- Evo Devo Module - This class is about my favorite field of biology - evolutionary development, often nicknamed Evo Devo.
+- Evo Devo Module - This class is about my favorite field of biology - Evolutionary Development, often nicknamed Evo Devo.
 It is a lecture and lab that can be taught in about a three hour period.
 The lab uses fresh cut flowers to explore evo-devo concepts and plant evolutionary biology.
-I taught this lesson at three different colleges/universities.
+I taught this lesson at three different colleges and universities.